webix-hub/docs/data/spreadsheet/config.md

 To show some additional elements/views into Spreadsheet, you can use the api/ui.spreadsheet_subbar_config.md property.
 It allows adding views below the toolbar, but above the datatable.

-Inside of the subbar property you can define a view, e.g. toolbar, apply some css to it and specify the elements that will be shown in the view.
+Inside of the subbar property you can define a view, e.g. toolbar, apply some CSS to it and specify the elements that will be shown in the view.

 ~~~js
 webix.ui({